Australian Open: Philip Kohlschreiber still plays tennis very well - Sports

 Of course Philip Kohlschreiber is old, at least counted in his professional tennis years, he knows it himself, but he also knows: he’s still in a good mood.
 It stimulates anyway.
 What others also noticed, Kohlschreiber mentioned, at the press conference in Melbourne.
 “The man who brought me here accompanied me after my first big win over Andy Roddick of the evening,” he said amusedly.

 The guy was just going to laugh and say to Kohlschreiber, “You’re awesome!
-Just like day one!
-You get out a minute early.
-Not Swiss, but German.”
+Like day one!
+Get out a minute early.
+Not a Swiss watch, but a German watch.”
 Kohlschreiber was still smiling.
 “Sometimes I say: You’ve been there for so long that you can’t be imagined without it.”
 Absolutely correct result.
 The question has long been asked: is this really allowed in German tennis – a season without Kohlschreiber?

 This amazing professional career began in 2001, not in Glashütte, the local center of German watchmaking, but at the base of tennis in Munich, where a wired young man from Augsburg dreamed of life as a professional tennis player.
 Now Philippe Eberhard Hermann Kohlschreiber still does gymnastics on the tour, although he said, “I’m less in attendance at tournaments.”
 But it is there! at 38

 The side hair is a little gray, but he still looks shy.
 He is in good condition.
 As he proved this Tuesday, on Court 14, in the first round. in a typical Kohlschreiber manner.
-Keeping the opponent moving left, right and left with corner shots – this is how he defeated the Italian Marco Cecchinato, who also plays a kind of head-turning tennis, but this time the original was better at 6:4, 7:5, 7:6 (0).
+Keeping the opponent going through corner shots – this is how he defeated the Italian Marco Cecchinato, who also plays a kind of Kohlschreiber tennis, but this time the original was better at 6:4, 7:5, 7:6 (0).

 Roger Federer has always enjoyed training with him